Jacques of Savoy, Count of Romont: New fiefs and death

 After the loss of his possessions in Vaud and the death of Charles the Bold before the walls of Nancy, Jacques of Savoy joined the court of Charles's daughter and heiress, Mary of Burgundy, wife of the Habsburg emperor Maximillian I. In 1478, he was awarded the Order of the Golden Fleece.
 He participated courageously in the Battle of Guinegate in 1479, where he was wounded, helping to beat the army of King Louis XI of France and keeping the County of Flanders for Mary.

-In 1484 Jacques of Savoy married Marie de Luxembourg (1462–1546), granddaughter of Louis of Luxembourg-Saint-Pol, Count of Saint-Pol.
+In 1484 Jacques of Savoy married Marie de Luxembourg (1462–1546), his niece and the granddaughter of Louis of Luxembourg-Saint-Pol, Count of Saint-Pol.
 They had one child, Françoise Louise of Savoy (1485–1511).
 She married Henry III of Nassau-Breda but died without issue.

 Jacques received Saint-Pol from King Charles VIII of France, with other fiefs in Flanders and Brabant out of the inheritance of Louis of Luxembourg.

 Jacques of Savoy died on 30 June 1486 in the Château de Ham, an old possession of the Counts of Saint-Pol.